edwardlavender/eawag-hunziker/README.md

 al. (in prep).
 Sex- and length-dependent variation in migratory propensity in brown trout.

-In this project, we studied the migratory propensity of potadromous brown trout (*Salmo trutta*) in streams around Lake Lucerne (central Switzerland).
+In this project, we studied the migratory propensity of potamodromous brown trout (*Salmo trutta*) in streams around Lake Lucerne (central Switzerland).
 In this system, the trout exhibit partial lacustrine–adfluvial migration, with a portion of individuals remaining